igorocampos/WPFCalc/README.md

 - Visual Studio 2019
 - .NET Core 3.0

-Basically only the target framework was updated, so if you really need, you can downgrade it back to your version instead of using the latest version.
+Basically only the target framework was updated, so if you really need, you can downgrade it back to your version instead of using the latest.
+If you wish to downgrade it back to .NET Framework, be sure to see [this commit](https://github.com/igorocampos/WPFCalc/commit/5b3c95390b9a22fadd1df1f0afa36e367011118e)

 # Getting started
 First of all open Visual Studio and Create a new project and select New WPF Application.